3 november | 19:30-20:20 | podium MOZAIEK big hall | € 15.00

 Almost 70 years later, Robin follows his grandparent’s trail in the opposite direction and crosses the ocean back to present-day Indonesia; in search of his roots, and of lost family.
 With an old picture and half of an address scribbled on in his pocket, he starts a journey towards a country that had previously only existed in his imagination: in the clothes, smells and tales, both told and untold, of his grandparents.

 This personal story is about breaking a long history of silence, about honoring one’s ancestors, and trying to heal old wounds.
-Along the way it also touches upon the shared history of the Netherlands and Indonesia, and the faith of those with mixed blood.
+Along the way it also touches upon the shared history of the Netherlands and Indonesia, and the fate of those with mixed blood.

 What is it like to belong to no culture and many cultures at the same time?
 How to move, speak and sing in a strange language that yet seems so familiar?